 How Will Your Donation Help?

-- $5,000 donation will pay for spay/neuter surgery for 100 cats to help end the cycle of homeless felines
+- $2,000 Spay/Neuter surgery for 40 feral cats to help end the cycle of homeless felines

 The Humane Society of Broward County is making every effort to put precautions in place to protect our participants, staff, volunteers and animals due to COVID-19.
 Because of the uncertainty of this virus, we reserve the right to make changes to our Walk day activities if we feel it is necessary to avoid putting anyone at potential risk of exposure or danger of any kind.
 We respect and appreciate our participants, and ask for your understanding as we prioritize safety for all involved.